This Raspberry Syrup is equal parts sweet and delicious, so easy to make, and totally gorgeous. Do yourself a favor and whip some up for drinks today!

 Instructions

-- Turn the heat off and add the raspberries to the simple syrup, stirring them into the syrup.
+- Turn the heat off and allow the syrup to cool.

 Leave a Reply